RStevensonR/INF585-CSC51085EP/README.md

 git submodule init
 git submodule update
 ```
 Note: Do not use the "Code -> Download ZIP" option from the GitHub GUI as you won't get the CGP library as submodule with the code.
+If you use it, you have to download the library manually (source link at the end).
 ## Compilation

 Scenes are in a directory `INF585-CSC51085EP/0*_*/`